 House of Sam the Greek

-The three-story home at 71st St. & 14th Avenue is decorated from top to bottom with 260,000 lights and no detail is missing.
+This is a three-story home located at 71st St. & 14th Avenue that is decorated from top to bottom with 260,000 lights and no detail is missing.
 Sam himself turns them on when Christmas arrives.

 Blue Christmas House

 The outdoor decorations are all blue.
-Inside, half of the house is decorated with Christmas motifs and the other half for Hanukkah since the family that lives there is half Christian - half Jewish.
+Inside, half of the house is decorated for Christmas and the other half for Hanukkah as the family that lives there is half Christian - half Jewish.

-When do the Dyker Heights lights go on?
+When do the lights go on in Dyker Heights?

-There is no exact date for the Dyker Heights Christmas lights switch-on although some neighbors do it on Thanksgiving weekend.
-However, the best way to make sure all the decorations are up is from mid-December through Christmas Day.
+There is no exact date for the Dyker Heights Christmas lights switch-on although some locals do it on Thanksgiving weekend.
+However, the best way to make sure all the decorations are on is from mid-December through Christmas Day.
 Several neighbors even leave them up past New Year's Eve.

 What is the best time to visit the neighborhood?

-When most of the Christmas decorations are turned on is during the weekend but it is also when there are more visitors in the neighborhood and some houses are crowded with people.
+When most Christmas decorations are on is during the weekend but it is also when there are more visitors in the neighborhood and some houses get crowded.

-When did the tradition of Christmas lights begin in Dyker Heights?
+When did the tradition of Christmas lights in Dyker Heights begin?

-It all started in the 1980s, when neighbor Lucy Sparta decided to decorate her house with Christmas decorations in honor of her deceased mother.
-Gradually, other neighbors joined her initiative until today it has become an annual event and an undeclared neighborhood competition for the best decorated house at Christmas.
-In fact, some families even pay professional decorators to make a personalized and different design.
+It all started in the 1980s, when neighbor Lucy Sparta decided to decorate her home with Christmas decorations in honor of her deceased mother.
+Gradually, other neighbors joined her initiative until today it has become an annual event and an undeclared neighborhood competition for the best-decorated house at Christmas.
+In fact, some families even pay professional decorators to create a personalized and different design for them.

-This tradition attracts thousands of people to the Dyker Heights neighborhood each year and is so popular that guided tours have sprung up to learn about every little detail of the neighborhood.
+This tradition attracts thousands of people to the Dyker Heights neighborhood every year and is so popular that guided tours have emerged to get to know even the smallest details of the neighborhood.

-Where do neighbors keep the decorations for the rest of the year?
+Where do neighbors store the ornaments for the rest of the year?

-Other residents are kept by decorating companies because they are the ones who provide the lights and decorations when families hire their services.
+Other residents store them with decorating companies because they are the ones who provide the lights and decorations when families hire their services.

-It depends on the decorations and the size of the house, but there is talk of figures ranging from $5,000 to $20,000 between electricity bills and the services of specialized decoration companies.
+It depends on the decorations and the size of the house, but we are talking about figures ranging from $5,000 to $20,000 between electricity bills and the services of specialized decorating companies.
 A lot of money!

 What else to do in New York at Christmas?

 In the heart of Midtown Manhattan do not miss the Rockefeller Center at Christmas, where you can contemplate its historic tree and skate on its ice skating rink.
-And if you feel like exploring the city beyond Manhattan, the Christmas lights at the Bronx Zoo will blow your mind.
+And if you want to continue exploring the city beyond Manhattan, the Christmas lights at the Bronx Zoo will leave you speechless.

 And while you're in Brooklyn I recommend you to visit the neighborhood (if possible, get to know it in the daylight, before reaching Dyker Heights to enjoy its markets, its architecture, its parks ...).
 If you are up for it, here is a guide I have prepared on what to see and what to do in Brooklyn or what to see and what to do in Williamsburg, the Jewish neighborhood of New York.